baetyl/baetyl/doc/us-en/overview/OpenEdge-design.md

 ![Hub Module Design Diagram](../../images/overview/design/hub.png)

-Currently supports 4 access methods: tcp, ssl (tcp+ssl), ws (websocket) and wss (websocket+ssl).
+Currently supports 4 access methods: TCP, SSL(TCP + SSL), WS(Websocket) and WSS(Websocket + SSL).
 The MQTT protocol support is as follows:

-> - Supports connect, disconnect, subscribe, publish, unsubscribe, ping, etc.
+> - Supports Connect, Disconnect, Subscribe, Publish, Unsubscribe, Ping, etc.
 > - Support for message publishing and subscriptions with QoS levels 0 and 1
 > - Support retain, will message, clean session
-> - Support for subscribing to topics with wildcards such as "+" and "#"
+> - Support for subscribing to topics with wildcards such as `+` and `#`
 > - Supports validation of conforming client id and payload
-> - **Not support** to publish and subscribe to topics prefixed with "$"
+> - **Not support** to publish and subscribe to topics prefixed with `$`
 > - **Not support** client's keep alive feature and QoS level 2

 _**NOTE**:_

-> - The maximum number of separators "/" in the publish and subscribe topic is no more than 8, and the maximum length of the topic name is no more than 255 characters.
+> - The maximum number of separators `/` in the publish and subscribe topic is no more than 8, and the maximum length of the topic name is no more than 255 characters.
 > - The default maximum length of message packets is 32k.
-The maximum length that can be supported is 268,435,455 (byte), less than 256m, which can be modified by the message configuration.
+The maximum length that can be supported is 268,435,455(Byte), about 256 MB, which can be modified by the `message` configuration.
-> - clientid supports uppercase and lowercase letters, numbers, underscores, hyphens (minus sign), and null characters (the null character indicates that the client is a temporary connection, forcing cleansession=true), and the maximum length is no more than 128 characters.
+> - clientid supports uppercase and lowercase letters, numbers, underscores, hyphens(minus sign), and null characters(the null character indicates that the client is a temporary connection, forcing CleanSession = True), and the maximum length is no more than 128 characters.
 > - The QoS of the message can only be dropped.
 For example, when the QoS of the original message is 0, even if the subscription QoS is 1, the message is sent at the level of QoS 0.

-The Hub module supports simple topic routing, such as subscribing to a message with the topic 't' and publish it back to the broker with a new topic 't/topic'.
+The Hub module supports simple topic routing, such as subscribing to a message with the topic `t` and publish it back to the broker with a new topic `t/topic`.
 [Configuration Reference](https://github.com/baidu/openedge/tree/5010a0d8a4fc56241d5febbc03fdf1b3ec28905e/example/docker/var/db/openedge/module/localhub/module.yml)

 #### openedge-function